Learn how Google Pay helps keep your payment info safe, tips to avoid suspicious requests, and what to do if your phone is lost or stolen.

 How to tell if an email is suspicious

 Important: Google never asks you to send personal info like passwords, credit card numbers, or tax info through an email, text message, or phone call.
-If you get a message that says Google must verify your info, go directly to pay.google.com.
+If you get a message that says Google must verify your info, go directly to payments.google.com.
 If Google needs to verify your info, in the top right, there’s an alert that you can select with instructions.

 Step 1.
 Check what info it asks for